-Day 6: This morning we’ll transfer to Atta Lodge.
-We’ll spend all morning birding the road that crosses the untouched Iwokrama Forest, and we’ll make frequent stops to investigate roadside flocks, perched raptors, and parrots (and perhaps a few cotingas) or whatever else strikes our interest.
-Roadside birding can be quite productive, and we should encounter Marail and Spix’s Guans, Plumbeous and Swallow-tailed Kites, and Pompadour Cotinga.
+We’ll return to the lodge for lunch and and a quick packing break before making our way over to Atta Lodge.
+Along the way, of course, we’ll keep our eyes open for roadside flocks, perched raptors, and parrots (and perhaps a few cotingas) or whatever else strikes our interest.
+Possibilities include Marail and Spix’s Guans, Plumbeous and Swallow-tailed Kites, and Pompadour Cotinga.
 We’ll make a special stop in an area of white sand forest known as the Mori Scrub, where we hope to encounter the local Black Manakin as well as Rufous-crowned Elaenia, Red-shouldered Tanager, Olivaceous Schiffornis, and Bronzy Jacamar.

-Day 9: After a brief morning’s outing along the main road, where we could encounter species such as Pied Puffbird, Rose-breasted Chat, and Blue-black Grosbeak and have a reasonable chance for the large and highly-ornamented Crimson Topaz, we’ll start our transfer to Surama Ecolodge.
+Day 7: After a brief morning’s outing along the main road, where we could encounter species such as Pied Puffbird, Rose-breasted Chat, and Blue-black Grosbeak and have a reasonable chance for the large and highly ornamented Crimson Topaz, we’ll start our transfer to Surama Ecolodge.
 On the way, we’ll stop at the Cock-of-the-rock Trail.
 After an easy 20-minute walk we’ll hope to have our first view of lekking Guianan Cock-of-the-rocks.
 Watching these luminous orange balls of feathers display among the boulder-strewn forested hillside will surely be a highlight of the trip.
 This trail can be ideal for Gray-winged Trumpeter, Black Spider Monkey, and Ferruginous-backed Antbird as well.
 We’ll then continue on to Surama Ecolodge for lunch.

 On arrival at Surama we’ll receive a welcome from a village councillor and settle into our accommodation.
 The pleasant community of Surama is set in five square miles of savannah and surrounded by the densely forested Pakaraima foothills.
 Surama’s inhabitants are mainly from the Macushi tribe and still observe many of the traditional practices of their forebears.
-Our accommodations will be in benabs (thatched sleeping shelters), and our meals will feature excellent local produce.
+Our accommodation will be in benabs (thatched sleeping shelters), and our meals will feature excellent local produce.
 There is great birding leading to the village and in the surrounding savannah, and we may see Pearl Kite, Great Potoo, White-tailed and Savannah Hawks, and Red-bellied Macaw during the drive to the lodge.
 For our first afternoon here we’ll likely explore the forest edge and open savannah looking for species such as Black, Crested, and Yellow-headed Caracaras, White-naped Xenopsaris, Golden-headed Manakin, Cayenne Jay, Green-tailed Jacamar, Scaled and Pale-vented Pigeons, Fulvous-crested Tanager, and Finsch’s Euphonia.
 As dusk falls, White-tailed Nightjar and Lesser and Least Nighthawks often appear around the lodge grounds.
 Night at Surama Ecolodge.

-Day 10: For our full day at Surama we’ll concentrate on the forests around the Burro Burro River and on a brief boat trip down the creeks.
+Day 8: For our full day at Surama we’ll concentrate on the forests around the Burro Burro River and on a brief boat trip down the creeks.
 There are several interesting species to be seen here, one of the undoubted specialities of the area being Rufous-winged Ground-Cuckoo.
 While this species is tough to find, the nearby forests are certainly among the better places in the Neotropics to look for it.
 Ant swarms are surprisingly common here and often have attendant antbirds and woodcreepers, including the hard-to-pin-down Rufous-throated Antbird and possibly the even scarcer Red-billed Woodcreeper.
 Boat trips along the Burro Burro are often productive for the spectacular Crimson Topaz, Blue-throated Piping-Guan, Ringed, Green-and-rufous, Amazon, Green, and American Pygmy Kingfishers, and perhaps even the cryptic Zigzag (very rare) and Agami (slightly less rare) Herons.
 Night at Surama Ecolodge.

-Day 11: We’ll spend the first few hours of the morning birding the forest and savannah near Surama, with our exact destination dependent on what we’ve seen so far.
+Day 9: We’ll spend the first few hours of the morning birding the forest and savannah near Surama, with our exact destination depending on what we’ve seen so far.
 We’ll then transfer to the Caiman House lodge, deep within the Rupununi savannah.
 Our drive will likely include stops for new birds like Jabiru, Maguari Stork, Buff-necked Ibis, or Crested Bobwhite.
 After a late lunch at Caiman House we’ll have a rest during the hot hours of the day before our afternoon outing around the lodge.
 Night at Caiman House.

-Day 14: The tour concludes this morning with a transfer to the airport for international flights home.
+Day 12: The tour concludes this morning with a transfer to the airport for international flights home.

 This tour is arranged by our American partner WINGS

-Updated: 27 March 2017
+Updated: 29 November 2017